chocolatey/boxstarter.org/input/vmintegration.md

   -Location "West US" -WaitForBoot
 ```

 This creates a small Windows Server 2012 R2 VM located in the West US region and will wait for the VM to complete its boot sequence.
 Note: If the Service Name already exists, do not include the `-Location` argument since the VM will be created in the location that service is configured for.
-To find out what all of the Location options are, use the `Get-AzureLocation` command.
+To find out what all the Location options are, use the `Get-AzureLocation` command.

 While this example uses a Windows Server 2012 R2 image, you can use any of the images in the Azure gallery or even images you have created yourself.
-Use `Get-AzureVMImage` for information on all of the images available.
+Use `Get-AzureVMImage` for information on all the images available.

 The Azure PowerShell commands are very useful.
 Use `Get-Command -Module Azure` to find all commands available in the Windows Azure PowerShell module.
 All commands include the customary PowerShell command line help.
 Simply run `Get-Help [Command Name] -Full` to view the full documentation of a command.

 ### Provisioning your Windows Azure VM

-Boxstarter will locate the VMs PowerShell remoting Connection URI and install the VMs certificate on the local machine which will enable a SSL connection to be established so that Boxstarter can install your package on the VM.
+Boxstarter will locate the VMs PowerShell remoting Connection URI and install the VMs certificate on the local machine which will enable an SSL connection to be established so that Boxstarter can install your package on the VM.
 Here is an example:

 ```powershell
 $cred=Get-Credential AzureAdmin